AvtsVivek/DaprTuts/src/Dapr0001000/README.md

 1. http://localhost:5000/hello

-Now to daparise it do the following code changes.
+Now to daparise it do the following.
-1. Ensure docker is running
+1. Ensure docker is running.
-2. do **dapr init**
+2. Run **dapr init** command.
 3. Run the powershell **launch.ps1** or the following command

 ```sh